mmmstew/bin2sim/README.md

 An optional start address in can be specified.
 This is where the binary blob will be located.

+The program assumes all of binary blob is designated as CODE segment type per Simple Code format.

 Usage: bin2sim [FILE IN] [FILE OUT] [OPTION]
 Options:
   -s [start address]        decimal address where binary data should be written (default 0).